 When both restricted and unrestricted resources are available for use, it is the District's policy to use restricted resources first, then unrestricted resources as they are needed.

-J. Fund Balance
+N. Fund Balance

-In the governmental fund financial statements, fund balance is classified as follows:
+In the governmental fund financial statements, fund balances are classified as follows: